 Course details

-- Qualification Master of Science
+• Qualification Master of Science

-- Duration 1 year full time
+• Duration 1 year - full time, 2 years - part time

-- Validated by University of Bolton
+• Validated by University of Bolton

-- Entry Requirements 2:1 Honours degree or above in a relevant subject and/or appropriate relevant work experience.
+• Entry Requirements 2:2 Honours degree or above in a relevant subject and/or appropriate relevant work experience.

 Course Overview